-Ethiopian Aida Muluneh is one of the hardest working and most talented photographers I have ever met.
-Identifying African female photographers who document the continent is worth a PhD thesis due to the amount of research that will be required to find them.
-Aida breaks the mould and lives in Addis Ababa where she founded D.E.S.T.A (Developing and Educating Society Through Art), an organization that promotes cultural development through the use of photography by providing workshops, exhibitions and creative exchanges.
-Her photography book Ethiopia: Past/Forward (Africalia, 2009) explores Ethiopia through the lenses of identity, personal journey and family nostalgia after a 30-year absence.
-Her work has been exhibited at the National Museum of African Art in Washington, DC and other venues including some in Cuba and Senegal.
+Aida Muluneh is one of the hardest-working and most talented photographers I have ever met.
+She breaks the mold and lives in Addis Ababa where she founded D.E.S.T.A (Developing and Educating Society Through Art), an organization that promotes cultural development through the use of photography by providing workshops, exhibitions, and creative exchanges.
+Her photography book Ethiopia: Past/Forward (Africalia, 2009) explores Ethiopia through the lenses of identity, personal journey, and family nostalgia after a 30-year absence.
+Her work has been exhibited at the National Museum of African Art in Washington, D.C., and other venues including some in Cuba and Senegal.

-Aida Muluneh: It is difficult for me to select my five favorite photos because each image I have ever shot, mind you since the age of 16, is embedded in my memory like a reminder of my various developments in photography.
+It is difficult for me to select my favorite photos because each image I have ever shot, mind you since the age of 16, is embedded in my memory like a reminder of my various developments in photography.
 However, since the start of my career, I knew that my main obsession was with documenting people as opposed to getting into commercial photography or any other type of photography.
-When I returned to Ethiopia in 2007, I spent a great deal of time documenting people in their surroundings as they worked, prayed, played and so forth.
+When I returned to Ethiopia in 2007, I spent a great deal of time documenting people in their surroundings as they worked, prayed, played, and so forth.
 I guess in a way I was creating a collection of missing memories of a country that I never knew growing up.
-Eventually, the images became a book called Ethiopa: Past/Forward, which was a look at my country through a perspective of nostalgia.
-Here are, with the exception of the first one above, some of the images from the book:
+Eventually, the images became a book called Ethiopia: Past/Forward, which was a look at my country from a perspective of nostalgia.

 It was not until after I had loaded the picture on my computer that I saw the beauty, sadness and I am sure the many stories that this woman carries on the lines of her face.
 I still think about this woman and often wonder how she is doing.

 When I first arrived in Addis Ababa in 2007, one of the first things that I did was teach photography to a group of art school students.
-In their first week of the workshop, they spent a few days shooting along this road that led to the art school, which is part of Addis Ababa University.
-This small side road that is marked by cobblestones was a short cut for many of the students and they had an interesting relationship with the community.
+In their first week of the workshop, they spent a few days shooting along the road that led to the art school, which is part of Addis Ababa University.
+This small side road that is marked by cobblestones was a shortcut for many of the students and they had an interesting relationship with the community.

-For me personally, over the years I have seen the neighborhood kids growing up and the various old residences still waling back and forth on this road.
-In this image, the shadows are the students along with myself and the little kid came out of nowhere chasing a ball.
-I took the shot because I like the shadows but later on in retrospect I realized the kid reminded me much of my first son.
+Over the years I have seen the neighborhood kids growing up and the various old residences still walking back and forth on this road.
+In this image, the shadows are the students along with myself and the little kid who came out of nowhere chasing a ball.
+I took the shot because I like the shadows but later on, in retrospect, I realized the kid reminded me much of my first son.